Skip to main content

 img

-Using the Wildberries product parser, you can obtain product data from a list of links to those product pages.
+Using the Wildberries product scraper, you can retrieve product data from a list of links to those product pages.

-A-Parser functionality allows you to save parsing settings for future use (presets), set parsing schedules, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+A-Parser functionality allows you to save scraping settings for future use (presets), set scraping schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, and iteration through alphanumeric combinations and lists to obtain the maximum possible number of results.

 img